LimePoint/opschain/docs/reference/concepts/step_runner.md

 After reading this guide you should understand:

-- how to create and use a custom step runner Docker image
+- how to create and use a custom step runner image
 - how the API server and step runner exchange critical information

 ## OpsChain runner images

-Each step in an OpsChain change is executed inside a Docker container that is based on an OpsChain runner image.
+Each step in an OpsChain change is executed inside a container that is based on an OpsChain runner image.

 Each container only runs a single step before it is discarded.
 This ensures that: